whitneyburton/portfolios/students/1701-back/joseph_glass/20170302-joseph-glass-m1.markdown

 #### Notes

-* I've recieved so much support from the Turing community, and want to do more in the next module so that other students can feel the same.
+* I've recieved so much support from the Turing community, and want to mentor more in the next module so that other students can feel the same.

 ------------------------------------------------